tomiGoljevscek/Oxide.Docs/source/includes/api_hooks.md

 ### OnEntityAttacked(UnityEngine/Monobehavior entity, Assembly-CSharp/HitInfo hitinfo)
  * Called from multiple places, each entity's attack handler basically
- * Returning non-null value overrides default server behavior (useful for godmode etc)
+ * Returning non-null value overrides default server behavior (useful for godmode etc.)
  * Alternatively, modify the hitinfo object to change the damage
- * It should be ok to set the damage to 0, but if you don't return non-null, the player's client will receive a damage indicator (if entity is a BasePlayer)
+ * It should be okay to set the damage to 0, but if you don't return non-null, the player's client will receive a damage indicator (if entity is a BasePlayer)
  * hitinfo has all kinds of useful things in it, such as hitinfo.Weapon, hitinfo.damageAmount or hitinfo.damageType
  * Currently implemented for: BasePlayer, BaseAnimal